Hearing Loss in Adults

 - Ask people to repeat themselves or speak louder

-- You must concentrate to understand what people say
+- Must concentrate to understand what people say

 - Have ringing, hissing or clicking noises in your ear